PelleLille/hsl-docs/structures.rst

 include
 -------

 The `include` statement allows code to be structured in logical modules and shared between different scripts.
-The include path can be any of the supported `file` path formats (``file:X``). `include`'s file name argument do not support variable interpolation nor expression since the include needs to be resolved at compile time.
+The include path can be any of the supported `file` path formats (``file:X`` where ``file:`` is implicit). `include`'s file name argument do not support variable interpolation nor expression since the include needs to be resolved at compile time.
 The statements in the included file are included in-place (replacing the `include` statement itself).

 ::